leafo/pgmoon/README.md

 assert(pg:connect())
 ```

+> Note: In Postgres 12 and above, the minium SSL version accepted by client
+> connections is 1.2.
+When using LuaSec to connect to an SSL server, if you
+> don't specify an `ssl_version` then `tlsv1_2` is used.

 In OpenResty, make sure to configure the [lua_ssl_trusted_certificate][7]
 directive if you wish to verify the server certificate, as the LuaSec-only